Principles of CCD

 image projected onto the CCD.

-Sets of numbers representing a complete image are stored in the computer
+Sets of numbers representing the pixel values for a complete image are stored in the computer

 as 'image files'.
 There are many powerful software programs